-Following the visit by Doug Bullock and his team from Terra Phoenix designs in March 2012, we have been implementing the first phases of our extensive Permaculture Masterplan and have already progressed significantly.
-Doug revisited the Temple in December 2012 and was pleased to confirm that the Temple is now very much “a working Permaculture Center”!
+Following a visit by renowned permaculturist Doug Bullock and his team from Terra Phoenix Designs in March 2012, we have been implementing an extensive Permaculture Masterplan throughout the Temple ground for over ten years.

 Ethics & Principles

-- Earth Care – biodiversity is being increased onsite through the use of directed succession and by preventing harmful practices like slash and burn and hunting within Temple grounds.
+- Earth Care – biodiversity is being increased onsite through the use of syntropic farming and regenerative agroforestry and by preventing harmful practices like slash and burn and hunting within Temple grounds.

 - Contributing to the local economy through employment & purchasing products.